Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 Please DO NOT UNSCREW the light blue piece to flush internally.
 Please WATCH THE VIDEO below to see the full cleaning demonstration.

 Remember to let all flushed water FULLY EXPEL from the motor by keeping the motor running for 60 seconds AFTER removing it from the cup of water, and until no more water will shake out from the small hole on the light blue piece.
 Stand it upright to fully dry after any internal flush.
+Any remaining internal water will RUST and DESTROY the machine.

 We understand parents are cautious about inserting something into their child's nose.
 The nozzles are made of medical grade soft silicon and are gentle on little noses.